robusta-dev/robusta/docs/tutorials/new-playbook-track-changes.rst

     3. :ref:`job_info_enricher<job_info_enricher>` fetches the Jobs status and information
     4. :ref:`job_events_enricher<job_events_enricher>` runs ``kubectl get events``, finds Events related to the Job, and attaches them
     5. :ref:`job_pod_enricher<job_pod_enricher>` finds Pods that were part of the Job.
 It attaches Pod-level information like Pod logs

+.. details:: How does it work?

+  1. **Initialize Custom Playbook**: Start by creating a custom playbook where you will outline the rules for when and how you'll be alerted.
+  2. **Set Up the Failure Trigger**: In your custom playbook, add the `on_job_failure` trigger.
+This will notify you specifically when a job fails.
+  3. **Configure Alert Creation**: Within the same playbook, use the `create_finding` action and set the alert title to `Job Failed`.
+This will generate the actual alert.
+  4. **Include Additional Information**: Add `job_info_enricher`, `job_events_enricher`, and `job_pod_enricher` to your playbook.
+These gather more details that will accompany your alert for comprehensive information.
+  5. **Route Alerts (Optional)**: If desired, specify in your playbook where to send these alerts by adding 'sinks'.

 Then do a :ref:`Helm Upgrade <Simple Upgrade>`.